pelithne/AKS-security-basics/Identity-and-access-mgmt.md

 ### Integrate AKS with Microsoft Entra ID

-Update the existing AKS cluster to support Microsoft Entra ID integration, and configure a cluster admin group, and disable local admin accounts in AKS, as this will prevent anyone from using the **--admin** switch to get the cluster credentials.
+Update the existing AKS cluster to support Microsoft Entra ID integration, and configure a cluster admin group, and disable local admin accounts in AKS.
+This will prevent anyone from using the **--admin** switch to get the cluster credentials.

 ````bash
 az aks update -g  $RESOURCE_GROUP -n  $CLUSTERNAME --enable-azure-rbac --enable-aad --disable-local-accounts